casy1996/Friendy/README.md

 # Friendy

 ## Description
 Friendy is an app all about creating events that bring people together based on shared interest.
-Through hosting events we create third spaces for the community to find new genuine relationships and bre

 ## Table of Contents
 * [Technologies Used](#technologiesused)